 When using Deep Security as a Service, agent-initiated communication is the recommended communication directionality.

 Use the following troubleshooting steps when the error occurs and the agent uses bidirectional communication:

 - Ensure that the agent is installed on the computer and that the agent is running.

 - Ensure that the ports are open between the manager and the agent.
-(See Port numbers and Create a firewall rule.)
+(See Port numbers, URLs, and IP addresses and Create a firewall rule.)